 If you have stenosis of the spine, you should design a nutritional plan with your physician.
 It will also be important to integrate other pain relief treatments, such as over-the-counter or prescription pain medication, yoga, physical therapy, behavior modification or anti-inflammatory steroid injections.

 For the majority of the patients experiencing stenosis-related spinal pain, conservative, non-surgical treatments will alleviate symptoms within several months.
-However, if your condition escalates to severe stenosis and pain remains debilitating for six months or longer, your physician may suggest you consider surgery.
-If this is the case, the surgical team at Laser Spine Institute is ready to tell you about our minimally invasive, outpatient procedures that are safer and more effective alternatives to open spine surgery and have a shorter recovery time§.
+However, if your condition becomes severe and pain remains debilitating for six months or longer, your physician may suggest you consider surgery.
+If this is the case, the team at Laser Spine Institute is ready to tell you about our minimally invasive, outpatient procedures that are safer and more effective alternatives to open spine surgery and have a shorter recovery time§.
 Do you want to find out if you’re a candidate for our procedures?
 If so, contact us today.